bjonnh/fpga_class_psone/web/content/lessons/01_blinky/_index.md

 We are taking the pad P3 of the FPGA (site definition), saying it has a 3V3 CMOS level (LVCMOS33) and that it is a frequency type port that's receiving a 25MHz clock.

-All the ports are supposedly connected to a 3.3V rail so should be LVCMOS33.

-And we are saying the U16 is a 2.5V CMOS level GPIO.
-Here we copied from other files but there are little reasons why this one was set to that.
+And we are saying the U16 is a 2.5V CMOS level (LVCMOS25) GPIO.
+This shouldn't make sense since all the FPGA I/O banks (VCCIO pins) are supposedly connected to a 3.3V rail and therefore should be LVCMOS33 too.
+However, here we copied from other files but there are little reasons why this one was set to that.

 ## Digging into "SOMETHING"
-We will ignore the details of clkdiv for that lesson and do something people programming FPGA love: making abstractions and ignoring the implementation details.
+We will ignore the details of clkdiv for that lesson and do something people programming FPGA love: making abstractions and ignoring the implementation details!
 In practice unfortunately you often have to go dig in implementations for performance, size of power consumption reasons.

 ```verilog
 module top(input clk_i, output led_o);